Knowledge Base

 // Configuration

-const CNB_TOKEN = 'your-cnb-token'; // Replace with your CNB access token, requires permission: `repo-code:r`
+const CNB_TOKEN = 'your-cnb-token'; // Replace with your CNB access token, requires `repo-code:r` permission

 const OPENAI_API_KEY = 'your-openai-api-key'; // Replace with your OpenAI API key

-const OPENAI_BASE_URL = 'https://api.openai.com/v1'; // Or your proxy address
+const OPENAI_BASE_URL = 'https://api.openai.com/v1'; // Or your proxy URL

 const REPO_SLUG = 'cnb/feedback'; // Replace with your repository slug